-Each of the options will vest 25% on the first anniversary of the grant date, with the remaining 75% vesting in equal monthly installments on the last day of each of the 36 calendar months immediately following such date, subject to the grantee's continued service through the applicable vesting dates.
+Each of the option awards will vest 25% on the first anniversary of the grant date, with the remaining 75% vesting in equal monthly installments on the last day of each of the 36 calendar months immediately following such date, subject to the grantee's continued service through the applicable vesting dates.
+Each of the restricted stock unit awards will vest in four equal annual installments beginning on the first anniversary of the grant date, subject to the grantee's continued service through the applicable vesting dates.